aksiksi/compose2nix/README.md

         project name used as a prefix for generated resources. this overrides any top-level "name" set in the Compose file(s).
   -remove_volumes
         if set, volumes will be removed on systemd service stop.
+  -root_path string
+        root path to use for any relative paths in the Compose file (e.g., volumes).
   -runtime string
         one of: ["podman", "docker"]. (default "podman") -service_include string
         regex pattern for services to include.
   -use_compose_log_driver
         if set, always use the Docker Compose log driver.
+  -use_upheld_by
+        if set, upheldBy will be used for service dependencies (NixOS 24.05+).
   -version
         display version and exit
   -write_nix_setup